When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Multi-Task Parameter Sharing

 \subsubsection{CNN Sharing Strategies}

-Cross-stitch networks \cite{cross-stich} introduce a model-agnostic fusion technique.
-As opposed to the hard-parameter sharing paradigm, in which task-decoders are attached to a shared backbone encoder (Fig.~\ref{soft-hard} (top)), \cite{cross-stich} introduces a soft-parameter sharing paradigm in which task networks are processed independently and through which parameter fusion is executed in parallel at a similar level of abstraction (Fig.~\ref{soft-hard} (bottom)).
-Given two task activation maps $\mathbf{A}$ and $\mathbf{B}$, cross-stitch units \cite{cross-stich} compute the dot product between a vector representing their respective values $x^{i,j}_{A}$ and $x^{i,j}_{B}$ at a shared location (i, j) and a trainable weight matrix $\mathbf{W} \in \mathbb{R}^{kxk}$ , where \textit{k} is the number of tasks.
-The values in $\mathbf{W}$ represent task-specific (diagonal entries) and shared parameters (non-diagonal entries). \cref{eq:cross-stitch} illustrates the process for k = 2
+Cross-stitch Networks \cite{cross-stich} introduce a model-agnostic fusion technique.
+As opposed to the hard-parameter sharing paradigm, in which task-decoders are attached to a shared backbone encoder (Fig.~\ref{soft-hard} (top)), \citet{cross-stich} introduce a soft-parameter sharing paradigm in which task networks are processed independently and through which parameter fusion is executed in parallel at a similar level of abstraction (Fig.~\ref{soft-hard} (bottom)).
+Given two task activation maps $A$ and $B$, cross-stitch units \cite{cross-stich} compute the dot product between a vector representing their respective values $x^{i,j}_{A}$ and $x^{i,j}_{B}$ at a shared location (i, j) and a trainable weight matrix $W \in \mathbb{R}^{k \times k}$ , where \textit{k} is the number of tasks.
+The values in $W$ represent task-specific (diagonal entries) and shared parameters (non-diagonal entries).
+The process for $k=2$ is illustrated as:

 Despite being a locally-flexible, easy-to-implement and model-agnostic method, its design results in a complex and expensive model.
 First, studies investigating CNN layers have shown that shallow layers are usually task-agnostic and cross-stitch units would eventually represent such task-agnostic parameters, but at an expensive of training cost.
 Second, the overall solution is expensive as the training costs increase with the number of tasks and the size of the network.